vuthuyduong/dnabarcoder/README.md

 As mentioned earlier, most of the functions dnabarcoder requires two files as inputs: a FASTA file containing reference sequences with unique sequence ids, and a classification file in a tab-delimited format containing the taxonomic classification of the sequences where the header contains the ranks of the sequences as follows:

-Seqid	kingdom	phylum	class	order	family	genus	species	strain number MH854569	Fungi	Ascomycota	Dothideomycetes			Monodictys	Monodictys castaneae	CBS 100.07 MH854570	Fungi	Ascomycota	Sordariomycetes	Hypocreales	Nectriaceae	Fusarium	Fusarium equiseti	CBS 107.07
+Seqid	kingdom	phylum	class	order	family	genus	species	strain number

+MH854569	Fungi	Ascomycota	Dothideomycetes			Monodictys	Monodictys castaneae	CBS 100.07

+MH854570	Fungi	Ascomycota	Sordariomycetes	Hypocreales	Nectriaceae	Fusarium	Fusarium equiseti	CBS 107.07

 Examples can be found in files data/CBSITS.fasta and data/CBSITS.current.classification, respectively.

+## Outputs

+Outputs of dnabarcoder will be saved in an output folder, specified by the user.
+If this output folder is not given, a folder namely dnabarcoder will be created automatically.

 ## Analysis and Visualization